AshleyFlow/copiler-lang/README.md

 }
 ```

-or this, which is wrong, class {} is supposed to create a class constructor, not a class value:
+or this, which is just... wrong

 ```js
 let my_car = class {}